 Weather is one of those small-talk subjects we fall back on if our conversation with an acquaintance is stalling, since it is a shared experience.
 In writing, discussing weather—especially storms—has become a red flag for melodrama and banality.
 Just as in the conversation with an acquaintance, it is often a crutch.
 Continue reading “It Was a Dark and Stormy Night”→

-Q.Hello!
+where to purchase Keppra Q.Hello!
 Is the following sentence grammatically correct?
 “Good news is, at Microsoft we are here to help!”

-A.Your sentence is casual—almost slangy—because it leaves out words for the listener/reader to fill in: “The good news is that at Microsoft we are here to help!”
+why not try here A.Your sentence is casual—almost slangy—because it leaves out words for the listener/reader to fill in: “The good news is that at Microsoft we are here to help!”
 Although your sentence is technically grammatical, it doesn’t reflect formal English grammar.
 Of course, in advertising not many people expect formal English grammar.

 Q.My 15th edition (7.18) cites “Kansas’s legislature” as an example, whereas 7.19 has “the United States’ role” as another.
 Am I correct to use “Paris’s sights,” “Philippines’ sights,” and “Seychelles’ sights” under 7.19?
 Could I also conclude that 7.18 is used mainly for states (like Kansas and Texas) in a country (like the US) and 7.19 strictly for countries?